-The amount you spend on your utilities each month depends on several factors including where you live, how large your home is and how committed you are to taking the steps necessary to reduce the amount of energy your residence consumes.
+The amount you spend on your utilities each month depends on several factors, including where you live, how large your home is and how committed you are to taking the steps necessary to reduce your energy consumption.

-Here's a closer look at how much homeowners and renters spend on the various utilities that power their homes as well as some advice on how to reduce the dollars you shell out each month.
+Here's a closer look at how much homeowners and renters spend on the various utilities that power their homes as well as some advice on how to lower your average utility bill each month.

-Average Monthly Water Bill In The United States
+How Much Is The Average Water Bill In The United States?

-Of course, you use water on a daily basis.
-And the Environmental Protection Agency (EPA) says American households use quite a bit of it.
-According to the EPA, the average U.S. household uses about 88 gallons a day of water for every person.
-This means a family of four would use about 10,500 gallons of water in a typical 30-day stretch.
+According to the Environmental Protection Agency (EPA), the average U.S. household uses about 88 gallons of water per day for every person.
+This means a family of four would use about 10,560 gallons of water in a typical 30-day stretch.

-The nonprofit organization Circle of Blue says it could cost you more than $50 a month to pay for water depending on where you live.
-Again, though, this depends both on where you live and how much water your entire household consumes each year.
+The nonprofit global water research organization Circle of Blue says it could cost you more than $50 a month to pay for water depending on where you live.

 Even if you take steps to conserve the amount of water you’re using, you still might spend more than you'd like depending on where you live.
 In some cities, water just costs more.

-For example, according to Circle of Blue the average water bill for a Baltimore family of four using 400 gallons total per day was $59.39 a month in 2018.
-In Chicago, the average figure for the same family came in at $46.56 a month while in Seattle it was a far higher $104.53.
+For example, according to Circle of Blue, the average water bill for a Baltimore family of four using 400 gallons total per day was $59.39 a month in 2018.
+In Chicago, the average cost for the same family came in at $46.56 a month.
+In Seattle, it was much higher at $104.53.

-Average Monthly Electric Bill In The United States
+How Much Is The Average Monthly Electric Bill In The United States?